-This product is supplied with non-rechargeable batteries that do not contain lithium.
-For specific battery operating, safety and disposal guidelines refer to the battery manufacturers' literature.
+This product is supplied with non-rechargeable lithium metal batteries.
+Refer to the battery manufacturer's literature for specific battery operating, safety and disposal guidelines.

-- Do not attempt to recharge the batteries. - Replace the batteries only with the specified type. - Do not mix new and used batteries in the product. - Do not mix different types or brands of batteries in the product. - Ensure that all batteries are inserted with the correct polarity in accordance with the instructions in this manual and indicated on the product. - Do not store the batteries in direct sunlight. - Do not expose the batteries to water. - Do not expose the batteries to heat or dispose of batteries in a fire. - Avoid forced discharge of the batteries. - · Do not short circuit the batteries. - Do not disassemble, apply excessive pressure, pierce, deform or subject the batteries to impact - Do not swallow the batteries. - Keep the batteries out of the reach of children. - If the batteries are swollen or damaged do not use them in the product and exercise caution when handling them. - Dispose of waste batteries in accordance with your local environmental and safety laws.
+- Do not attempt to recharge the batteries. - Replace the batteries only with the specified type. - Do not mix new and used batteries in the product. - Do not mix different types or brands of batteries in the product. - Ensure that all batteries are inserted with the correct polarity in accordance with the instructions in this manual and indicated on the product. - Do not store the batteries in direct sunlight. - Do not expose the batteries to water. - Do not expose the batteries to heat or dispose of the batteries in a fire. - Avoid forced discharge of the batteries. - Do not short circuit the batteries. - Do not disassemble, apply excessive pressure, pierce, deform or subject the batteries to impact. - Do not swallow the batteries. - Keep the batteries out of the reach of children. - If the batteries are swollen or damaged do not use them in the product and exercise caution when handling them. - Dispose of waste batteries in accordance with your local environmental and safety laws.

-Ensure that you comply with international and national battery transport regulations when transporting batteries or this product with the batteries inserted.
-To reduce the risk of shipment delays, should you need to return this product to Renishaw for any reason, do not return any batteries.
+Ensure that you comply with international and national battery transport regulations when transporting the batteries or this product with the batteries inserted.
+Lithium metal batteries are classified as dangerous goods for transportation and require labelling and packaging in accordance with the dangerous goods regulations before being offered for transportation.
+To reduce the risk of shipment delays, should you need to return this product for any reason, do not return any batteries.